MatDwyer94/COVID-NOW/index.md

 people can still use the device as their health tracker and later on when COVID-19 become less popular in our society, the app can contain other health alerts and tips and other health related informations.

+# Group Reflections

+### Min

+_What went well_

+Everyone pretty much had what they wanted to do, and we ended up deciding the parts equally.

+_What could be improved_

+It would be better if we started the assignment earlier so it can more organised in time

+_As least one thing that was surprising_

+Even though we started the assignment a bit later because the group was changed, everyone managed to finish their part on time and no one would complain on their part.

+_At least one thing that you have learned about groups_

+During group assignment I have learnt that having a frequent conversation is important in order to have good outcome.
+Asking questions to each other.

+### Hayden

+_What went well_

+We gelled well from the get-go and had no puch back on ideas.
+Strong communication & planned what each individual needed to contribute with ease.

+_What could be improved_

+Discussion on when each other were available/plan for whole assignment

+_As least one thing that was surprising_

+How well we got stuck in with no one complaining.
+Everyone completing their work on time & having effective contributions.

+_At least one thing that you have learned about groups_

+Having clear communication helps deliver a good outcome.

 # References